Hey! I’m NaveenKumar.

 Thanks for stopping by!
-I started QAInsights blog to help software testers with test automation and performance testing.
-This blog is now dedicated to performance testing tools.
-I also conduct 1-on-1 online training.
-Please contact me for more details.
-You can read more about me here.
+I started QAInsights to help software testers with test automation and performance testing.
+And now, this blog is dedicated to performance testing tools, my performance testing community, and training I offer to individuals, teams, and companies.